MS - 097: Papers of Robert B. Fortenbaugh

 In 1955, when it was clear that no new president had yet been chosen to succeed President Langsam, Fortenbaugh, along with three others, was appointed to serve on the Administrative Committee, (1955 - 1956).
 Fortenbaugh occupied the president's office for several hours each day making routine decisions and the entire committee would meet for more important matters.

-He married Lena Schweinberger of Syracuse on August 16, 1921 and had two children, Robert Behrendt, ('44) and Ruth Emma, ('50).
+He married Lena Schweinberger of Syracuse on August 16, 1921 and had two children, Robert Behrendt, ('44) and Ruth Emma, ('50), and Ann ('57).
 He wrote and published prodigiously on topics in American history.

 This collection is divided into six Series.
 Series I: Correspondence, Sub-Series A: general correspondence, 1915 - 1959 & Sub-Series B: Pennsylvania Historical Association, 1932 - 1948, and 1958 - 1959; Series II: Manuscripts; Series III: Student Papers; Series IV: Sermons and Lectures; Series V: Scrapbook/Photo- Album, and Series VI: Miscellaneous.